SharePoint/PnP-Partner-Pack/Documentation/Architecture-and-Implementation.md

 * *ProvisioningRepository*: defines the concrete type to use as the Provisioning Repository.
 You should change this configuration in order to use a custom Provisioning Repository.
 * *ProvisioningJobs*: declares what are the Job Handlers, the Job Types, and the execution model of the Job Types.
-An execution model value of *Scheculed* means that the Job will be executed by the *ScheduledJob*, while a value of *Continous* means that the Job will be executed by the *ContinousJob*.
+An execution model value of *Scheduled* means that the Job will be executed by the *ScheduledJob*, while a value of *Continuous* means that the Job will be executed by the *ContinousJob*.
 If you create any custom Job, you will have to define the Job Type and the Job Handler through this elements.
 For further details about the Job Handling, please read the following section.

 <a name="asyncJobsHandling"></a>